Dirk, Doncic help Mavs rout Knicks at Madison Square Garden

 TIP-INS

-Mavericks: Nowitzki came in averaging 24.9 points in 17 games at MSG, his highest average in a road arena. … Smith finished with 13 points, 15 assists and 10 rebounds.
+Mavericks: Smith finished with 13 points, 15 assists and 10 rebounds. … Wesley Matthews scored 17 points.

 Knicks: The Knicks finished 1-12 in January.
 They were 2-12 in December. … Tim Hardaway Jr. was 2 for 11 for six points.